 Explanation

-In this example, we assigned the character ch to an integer variable asciiValue.
-C++ automatically converts the char to its ASCII value.
+In this instance, we assigned the character ch to an integer variable named asciiValue.
+The C++ language automatically converts the character to its corresponding ASCII value.

 3) Convert a Digit Character to its Integer Value